sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - Made pictures and text unavailable for dragging and selecting respectively
 - Changed main.yml file to avoid triggering actions when editing reports.md

+## 08.04 - 14.04

+Noé Matumona
+- Implemented pin invalid msg for Join Game #6
+- further cleanup for #5, #7